Status

 • Remediation of Lot 4 and the United States Avenue North parcel is complete.

-• PDI activities continue on FMP parcels located on the southern side of Foster Avenue, including 1 and 7 Foster Avenue.
+• Pre-Design Investigations (PDI) and Remedial Design activities continue on FMP parcels located on the southern side of Foster Avenue, including 1 and 7 Foster Avenue.
+Remediation of the 7 Foster Avenue parcel is expected to begin in late 2025.

 Waterbodies Unit – Pre-Design

 Contaminated sediments and floodplain soils in Silver Lake, Bridgewood Lake, Kirkwood Lake and Hilliards Creek will be addressed in a phased approach.
+Under the EPA-approved remedy, remediation will occur on the upstream Silver and Bridgewood lakes, followed by the Hilliards Creek floodplain and Kirkwood Lake.

 • Pre-design investigations of Bridgewood Lake are ongoing.
 Once the PDI phase is complete, the team will move forward with Remedial Design.